 Being an elementary teacher for twenty years was my delight…my joy…a true gift.
 It came easily and never did I have to go to work – I wanted to go – every single day.
 My job was not work but rather a calling – one in which I got to model true servanthood and create a classroom culture where we valued people, things, and fell in love with the learning processes.
 One in which students wanted to come to school as much as I did.
 One in which it was easy to get student engagement and respect.
 One in which the students would do almost anything for me because of our close relationship.

 What would make me want to leave this dream job and move into a middle school classroom?
 An easier schedule, right?
-Maybe less hours?
-Oh, it must be the calm, non-hormonal thinking of the typical middle school student, heeheehee!
+Maybe fewer hours?
+Oh, it must be the calm, non-hormonal thinking of the typical middle school student, right?
+Heeheehee!
 Nope…it was simple OBEDIENCE to what I knew God told me to do.
 Being a follower of Jesus and a student of the Bible for twenty-six years, I’ve come to understand that when God leads me to do something, He requires my obedience.
 He lovingly gives me a choice, but there’s nothing sweeter than living in the rewards of obedience – even if I don’t understand what I’m stepping into when I give Him my yes.
 And let me tell you, I had no idea what I was stepping into by moving to middle school.
 Due to God’s faithfulness, I survived my first year, but knew SOMETHING or SOMEONE needed to change going into my next year.

 That summer, I walked into a Christian professional development session eager to find a golden nugget or two that would transform my classroom culture for the next school year.
 God knew my heart and how I desperately wanted my middle school classroom culture to operate as smoothly as my elementary years.
 I cried out to Him during the middle of the session to give me what I was missing…and HE DID!!!
 All I wanted was a few nuggets, but God gave me a blueprint to set the foundation of culture in my classroom.
 Here’s what God impressed upon my heart.